jacklavelle286/DowntimeDetector/README.md

 ## Cost Estimation

 The main services utilized in the Downtime Detector solution include AWS Lambda, Amazon SNS, and Amazon CloudWatch.
-Pricing can vary by region and over time, but as of my knowledge cutoff in September 2021, here are the relevant details:
+Pricing can vary by region and over time, however here are the relevant details:

 ### AWS Lambda